 Looking for an easy downloadable template for your punch lists?
 Download our template:

-A recent report from Autodesk and Dodge Data & Analytics survey explored a few key areas to understand the processes and technology used by today’s contractors to manage the quality and closeout of their projects.
+A report from Autodesk and Dodge Data & Analytics survey explored a few key areas to understand the processes and technology used by today’s contractors to manage the quality and closeout of their projects.
 First, it looked at how contractors manage closeout activities with punch list software.
 While traditional projects typically punch list at the end of construction, the survey also examined projects that deployed “punch list-as-you go” (i.e., punch listing continually throughout the construction process as parts of work are completed).
 Finally, the respondents were also asked about the frequency and impact of problems getting off the job.

 How are construction punch lists being managed on jobsites today?
 Take a look at some of findings from the report: